NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 your custom config files.
 - `wall` (string, or list of strings): Which wall the thrower should be placed on.
 Options are: left, right, front, back.
+- `no_projectile` (bool, or list of bools): If `true`, this device will not be holding a projectile; other "projectile" options will be ignored.
+Default: `false`

+#### StructuralTubeOccluderConfig

+Defines details of a structural tube occluder (or "tube-cluder").

+- `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to generate with these options.
+- `labels` (string, or list of strings): A label or labels to assign to these object(s).
+Always automatically assigned "tube_occluders"
+- `down_after`: (string, or list of strings): Overrides the `down_step` (overriding the manual config) based on the movement of other object(s) in the scene.
+Should be set to one or more labels for mechanical objects that may move or rotate, like placers or turntables, as well as agents.
+The `down_step` of this object will be set to the step immediately after ALL of the objects and agents finish moving and rotating.
+If multiple labels are configured, all labels will be used.
+Default: Use `down_step`
+- `down_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The step on which the tube occluder should begin to move down from the ceiling to the floor.
+Note that this should happen before `up_step`.
+Default: between 1 and 10
+- `material` (string, or list of strings): The structure's material or material type.
+Default: random
+- `position_x` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The structure's X position.
+Default: random
+- `position_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The structure's Z position.
+Default: random
+- `radius` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The structure's radius.
+Default: between 0.5 and 5
+- `up_after`: (string, or list of strings): Overrides the `up_step` (overriding the manual config) based on the movement of other object(s) in the scene.
+Should be set to one or more labels for mechanical objects that may move or rotate, like placers or turntables, as well as agents.
+The `up_step` of this object will be set to the step immediately after ALL of the objects and agents finish moving and rotating.
+If multiple labels are configured, all labels will be used.
+Default: Use `up_step`
+- `up_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The step on which the tube occluder should begin to move up from the floor to the ceiling.
+Note that this should happen after `down_step`.
+Default: between 51 and 60

 #### StructuralTurntableConfig